Critical Essay Question (CEQ) Examination

 It is set at the standard expected at the end of Stage 3.

-Examiners expect broad and deep knowledge around clinical psychiatry, governance and the practice of psychiatry in the cultural and political context.
+Examiners seek broad and deep knowledge of clinical psychiatry, governance and the practice of psychiatry in cultural and political contexts.

-This is a summative assessment and a requirement of the RANZCP Fellowship Program.
+This exam is a summative assessment and is a requirement of the RANZCP Fellowship Program.